Prvt-ashu/Task-Note-List/README.md

 Overview

 Task Note List is a simple and efficient to-do list application designed to help you manage your tasks and stay organized.
-Within just a few hours of development, this app provides a user-friendly interface that allows you to add, edit, and delete tasks easily.
+Within just a few hours of development, this app provides a user-friendly interface that allows you to add and delete tasks easily.
 Whether you're planning your day or managing long-term projects, Task Note List is here to keep you on track.

 Features